KLUE · Autonomous Reasoning Agent

 Outcome

 Coordinated disclosure with NCERT.
-Authentication middleware shipped on the four critical endpoints within forty-eight hours.CVSS 9.8 · OWASP A01 · A07
+A login check was added to the four critical pages within forty-eight hours.CVSS 9.8

 Case Study II · Engagement record

 Eleven findings before go-live.
-Container escape caught on staging.
+Server takeover caught on staging.

-A live-fire training platform two weeks out from public launch.
-The agent was pointed at the repository on the dev branch and surfaced issues the conventional CI pipeline had not flagged, including a path to host-level access through the API container.
+A hands-on training platform two weeks out from public launch.
+The agent was pointed at the code on the dev branch and surfaced issues the usual automated checks had not flagged, including a path to take over the whole server through one of its containers.

 11